dgpv/bsst/README.md

 failure, you can still see error code `check_assumption_at_line_<N>` where `<N>` points to the line with an assumption

+## Alias names for witnesses

+Specially-formatted comments can be used to add alias names to witnesses, like this: `// bsst-name-alias(wit0): alias_name`.
+With this, Witness 0 will be shown in the report as `alias_name<wit0>`.

 ## Reports

 The reports show: